Fusilli37/project-catwalk/README.md

 ### Related Products Breakdown

-The information needed to gather these relations created a set of many sub-queries to return the proper results.
-JSONB aggrate functions were utilized using Postgres to return the data in an optimal and in a format the met client expectations.
+The information needed to gather these relations were buit by many sub-queries to return the proper results.
+JSONB aggrate functions were utilized within Postgres to return the data in an optimal format that met client expectations.
 To further increase efficiency, b-tree index tables were created to facilitate related product lookup.
-This led to a 10x fold increase in response time.
+This led to a 10x fold decrease in response time.

 ![Related Products](client/src/assets/Related-Products.png 'related products component')